-Hornsby was inspired by the realization that UX designers are essentially exploiting human vulnerability, and created his own variation on Asimov’s 3 rules:
+Hornsby was inspired by the realization that UX designers are essentially exploiting human vulnerability.
+So he created his own variation on Asimov’s 3 rules:

 - A UX designer may not injure a user or, through inaction, allow a user to come to harm.

 - A UX designer must meet the business requirements except where such requirements would conflict with the First Law.

 - A UX designer must develop his or her own career as long as such development does not conflict with the First or Second Law.

 But here’s my question: is Facebook, in Hornsby’s example, actually breaking any of these laws?

 I love Hornsby’s recommended rules.
 But the question I’m posing is how we define harm to our users.
 Is Facebook harming users by consuming as much of their time and attention as possible?
 Hornsby identified that his own goals were being undermined by his time on Facebook: